Mersey Prizes

 In honour of Simon Frostick, Professor of Orthopaedic Surgery in Liverpool from 1995.

-This prize is open to Mersey T&O trainees including overseas trainees.
+This prize is open to all Mersey T&O trainees including overseas trainees.

-The prize is awarded to the trainee with best podium presentation during the conference.
+The prize is awarded to the trainee with the best podium presentation during the conference.

 The decision is made by the independent committee adjudicating the presentations.

-The prize consists of a Trophy which the winner keeps and a certificate.
+The prize consists of a returnable Trophy, a separate Trophy which the winner keeps and a certificate.

 Braithwaite Prize